Homelessness

 The Act is based on the work of an independent panel of experts established by Crisis (the nationality charity for single homeless people and draws heavily on changes made to the Welsh homeless legislation in 2015.
 Crisis highlighted a number of issues with the way the current law was working in practice:

-• A lack of meaningful advice and assistance, which in some areas was not tailored to the individual’s needs
+• a lack of meaningful advice and assistance, which in some areas was not tailored to the individual’s needs

-• Some local authorities were only helping at crisis point
+• some local authorities were only helping at crisis point

-• Local authorities were doing prevention work, but it was outside of the legal framework
+• local authorities were doing prevention work, but it was outside of the legal framework

-• There was little protection for single people who did not have priority need or those who were 'intentionally homeless'.
+• there was little protection for single people who did not have priority need or those who were 'intentionally homeless'

 Purpose